 PREFERRED SKILLS AND EXPERIENCE:

-- Master’s degree in mechanical engineering or aeronautical/astronautical engineering
+- Master’s degree in aeronautical/astronautical or mechanical engineering

-- Demonstrable proficiency in the basic principles of compressible and incompressible flow, thermodynamics, thermochemistry, mechanics, and materials.
+- In-depth understanding of the basic principles of compressible and incompressible flow, thermodynamics, thermochemistry, mechanics, and materials

 - Familiarity with basic concepts of control systems